-Malaysia spas for all tastes
+Malaysia spas for all bods

 SEE ALSO Brunei Guide | Langkawi Guide | Penang Guide | Kuala Lumpur Shopping | Sabah guide | Kuala Lumpur Hotels | Australia Spas | Bali Spas | India Spas | Taipei Spas | Thai Spas | Tioman Guide | Kuala Lumpur Nightlife

 MALAYSIA has laid claim to several intriguing firsts – the tallest twin towers, the biggest Mexican bun, the longest variety show and the most number of heads shampooed in one day at a mall.
-Now there’s another feather in the cap of Malaysia “Truly Asia” (as its TV adverts intone).
+But there’s another feather in the cap of Malaysia “Truly Asia” (as its TV adverts intone).

 We’re talking some of the best spas and spa resorts east of the Suez.
 It’s time to roll out the tikar (mat) and succumb to Mak Minah’s (Aunty Minah’s) therapeutic touch as she sinks her fingers into your flesh, kneading away ailments while realigning your spine and repositioning your organs.

 What the…!
 Did my big toe just switch places with my nose?
+Well, it's probably for the better.
+Get pummelled, scraped, wrapped, massaged and more - and emerge feeling like a million bucks.

 Malaysia spas offer a good range of offerings, from dedicated luxury spa resorts, small spa hideaways and traditional ayurvedic establishments, to healers and mystic masseurs with long waiting queues.
 You’ll find spa menus with the regular assortment of body scrubs, exfoliation, masks, massage, aromatherapy, reflexology and hot soaks.
 There’s something for everyone.
 Our Malaysia spas and spa hotel guide.